666gowda/smooch/README.md

 ---

-# ✨ About
+# About

-SMOOCH is a compact AI companion designed to create playful and emotional interactions through expressive facial animations, natural voice interactions, and a unique personality.
+SMOOCH is a compact AI companion designed to feel less like a device and more like a character.

-Unlike traditional smart assistants, SMOOCH is built to feel like a living character with its own attitude, charm, and emotions.
+It combines expressive facial animations, natural voice interaction, and a playful personality to create an experience that's fun to keep around, whether it's on your desk, bedside table, or shelf.

-A key feature of SMOOCH is **Personalized Voice**.
-Customers can choose to have their companion shipped with a custom voice created from a voice sample they provide (with appropriate permission), making every SMOOCH a truly personal companion from the moment it arrives.
+One of the main ideas behind SMOOCH is **personalized voice**.
+Customers can choose to have their companion prepared with a custom voice created from a voice sample they provide (with the necessary permission), making every SMOOCH feel a little more personal from day one.

-Whether placed on a desk, bedside table, or shelf, SMOOCH is designed to be more than a gadget—it's a companion.

 ---

-# 🌟 Key Features
+# Features

-- 🤍 Cute collectible companion
+- Compact companion design
-- ❤️ Personalized voice
-- 😊 Expressive animated face
+- Expressive animated face
-- 🎙️ Natural voice interaction
+- Natural voice interaction
-- 💬 Personality-driven conversations
+- Personality-driven conversations
-- 🎭 Dynamic facial expressions
-- 🔋 Portable desktop companion
-- 🧠 Character-focused experience
+- Personalized voice option
+- Rechargeable portable design
+- Built for future expansion

 ---

-# ❤️ Personalized Voice
+# Personalized Voice

-SMOOCH allows customers to personalize their companion with a custom voice.

-By providing a voice sample with the necessary permission, your SMOOCH can be prepared to speak using that personalized voice before it is shipped, creating a companion that feels uniquely yours.
+SMOOCH can be prepared with a personalized voice before it's shipped.

+With the appropriate permission, customers can provide a voice sample to create a companion that speaks in a familiar voice while still keeping the SMOOCH personality.

-To protect proprietary technology, implementation details are intentionally not included in this repository.
+The technology used to achieve this is proprietary and is not included in this repository.

 ---

-# 🎯 Vision
+# Vision

-Our vision is to make AI companionship feel genuinely personal.

-SMOOCH combines expressive animations, personality, and personalized voices to create a character users can connect with emotionally.
-As the platform evolves, additional characters and personalities will expand the SMOOCH family while preserving the same core experience.
+The goal of SMOOCH is simple: build a companion that people enjoy interacting with.

+Future versions will introduce new characters, personalities, and customization options while continuing to build on the same platform.

 ---

-# 🚀 Project Status
+# Project Status

-Current development stage:
+Current progress:

-- ✅ Product concept
+- Product concept complete
-- ✅ Behaviour specification
+- Documentation in progress
-- 🚧 Hardware development
+- Hardware under development
-- 🚧 Firmware development
+- Firmware under development
-- ⏳ Prototype manufacturing
+- Prototype in progress

 ---

-# 📂 Repository Structure
+# Repository Structure

 ```text
 docs/